Popfizz013/DEEP_RACER_HACKATHON/README.md

 # AWS DeepRacer Hackathon

-The **AWS DeepRacer Hackathon**, organized by the University of Victoria, provided us with an excellent chance to examine **reinforcement learningRL** and apply it to real-world autonomous racing.
+The **AWS DeepRacer Hackathon**, organized by the University of Victoria, provided us with an excellent chance to examine **Reinforcement Learning (RL)** and apply it to real-world autonomous racing.
 Our project, **stinkMobile**, offers creative techniques to achieve efficient and consistent performance on both virtual and actual tracks.
 ---

 ## Event Overview

-AWS DeepRacer challenges participants to train RL models in the cloud using **Amazon SageMaker** and deploy them on a 1/18th scale AI-powered car.
-The competition combines simulation training with physical track testing, culminating in a race day where all teams compete.
+AWS DeepRacer challengend students to train RL models in the cloud using **AWS DeepRacer virtual simulator** and deploy them on a 1/18th scale AI-powered car.
+The competition consisted of simulation/virtual training with also physical track testing, ending in a race day where all teams compete.

 ## Our Approach